OpenPonk/openponk/repository/DynaCASE.package/DCElementController.class/README.md

-A DCElementController is the parent class to controllers of elements.
+A DCElementController an abstract class which should be a parent for all elements in diagram, such as classes, states.
+It has method which handles the creation of the form for specific element.
+The controller is also responsible for specification of the view of an element.